 Voters Are Deciding Whether To Recall Aaron Persky, Judge Who Sentenced Brock Turner

-On Tuesday, voters in California's Santa Clara County are deciding the fate of Aaron Persky, the judge whose six-month sentence for convicted sexual assaulter Brock Turner prompted national outcry.
+On Tuesday, voters in California's Santa Clara County are deciding the fate of Aaron Persky, the judge whose six-month sentence for the sexual assault conviction of Brock Turner prompted national outcry.

 Women outraged by the lenient sentence have led a charge to recall Persky from his post, saying he is unfit to serve out the remaining four years of his term.
 Persky's defenders say that a recall would undermine judicial independence and might unintentionally lead to longer sentences for far less privileged felons.